jhnbyrn/951-KLR-PAGES/ignition_timing.md

 But it could be worse than that - if we lose a speed sensor pulse, it could happen again.
 This is really bad - it means that the timing would drift.
 If we didn't have the ref sensor pulse every revolution, the timing would drift to the point where the engine just can't run any more.
 With the ref sensor pulse, it will never drift my more than it can drift in one revolution.
 In summary:
-* if both sensors are working perfectly, then the second timing calculation is totally redundant
+* if both sensors are working perfectly, then the second timing calculation is totally redundant (but doesn't add any complexity)
-* if the speed sensor works perfectly, then the reference sensor only needs to work once to get the engine started
+* if the speed sensor works perfectly, then the reference sensor only needs to work *once*, to get the engine started
-* if the speed sensor signal drops intermittently, but the reference sensor works consistently, then the engine will still basically work.
+* if the speed sensor signal drops pulses intermittently, but the reference sensor works consistently, then the engine will still basically work.
 Depending on circumstances you might not even notice anything wrong.

 ### Half-tooth rounding issues